 Regardless of whether you're studying or undertaking an internship, this tax code is an essential part of moving to Italy.
 You will need to take a photocopy of your passport to your local Agenzia delle Entrate (Inland Revenue) and ask for a codice fiscale form.

 You will then sit for what feels like hours before being given a stamped certificate with a number on it.
 This number will be necessary for almost anything you want to accomplish - from renting an apartment and opening a bank account and to paying a bill and joining the gym - so keep it safe.

 Photo: Images Money

 Buy a document wallet and photocopy everything you can possibly think of to photocopy before leaving your home country.
-The most important copies to take are probably of your European Health Insurance Card (EHIC), your passport and yes, your codice fiscale (once you get it).
-Most places will want to keep the photocopy so make a few copies just in case, and keep them all in the wallet with the originals.
+The most important ones are your European Health Insurance Card (EHIC), your passport and yes, your codice fiscale (once you get it).
+Most places will want to keep the photocopy, so make a few copies just in case, and keep them all in the wallet with the originals.

 Plan house viewings before you arrive

 Never pay anything online or over the phone and ask to see pictures of the apartment before you arrive.
 If it's not a scam then the landlord should be happy to oblige.
 As a student, sites such as www.bakeca.it, www.easystanza.it and www.portaportese.it can be particularly useful for short term rentals in shared apartments.

 Even if you're not studying at a university for your year abroad, you can still take part in Erasmus events.
 All you'll need is an ESN card, which is available from most university offices.